abhishek-kumar/NNForMLL/README.md

 In order to run program on your own datasets, with your own parameters, run using the following format:

      $ ./bin/mll <method> <train file> <test file> <p> <h> <k> [singleLayerC]
+     $ # Where we have p features, k labels and h hidden nodes.
+     $ # C refers to regularization coefficient.

 <dl>
 <dt>method:     </dt>
-<dd>Either 1,2 or 3 for BN-MLL, SLN-MLL and BR-NN respectively (as described in the paper, http://is.gd/NNForMLL).</dd>
+<dd>Either 1,2 or 3 for BN-MLL, SLN-MLL and BR-NN respectively (as described in the [paper](https://www.dropbox.com/s/y4phhofpmm4fdv9/NeuralNetsForMLL-ECML13.pdf?dl=0)).</dd>

 <dt>train file: </dt>
 <dd>Enter the full path to the training file.
 The file should be a csv file with only numbers, such that each line represents a document, the first p columns indicate values for the p features, the next k columns indicate values (0 or 1) for the k labels.
 More details on the data format here: https://github.com/abhishek-kumar/NNForMLL/tree/master/data. </th></tr>